ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/rollup-and-retention.markdown

 public ConfigureTimeSeriesOperation(TimeSeriesConfiguration configuration);
 {CODE-BLOCK/}

 Pass this your `TimeSeriesConfiguration`, see usage example below.
+How to use an [operation](../../client-api/operations/what-are-operations).

 {PANEL/}